 One of the most beautiful symbols of the Winter Solstice (which remains passed down from a direct lineages of the Matriarchal structures) is the 8 pointed Midnight Sun (or Fire Flower) that is carried atop a ritual staff by Ukrainian carolers at Christmas.
 Long ago shamanic ritual and Fire Dances would have accompanied these singers in their solstice celebration.
 The names of the Mallow flower (which is representative of the Fire Flower) in various Slavic and Balkan countries are:

-In China, the mallow flower is called the “power of magic” for its abilities to ward off shadows and shadow-natured humans who walk between the worlds.
+In China, the mallow flower is called the “power of magic” for its abilities to ward off shadows and shadow-natured humans who walk between the worlds (this world and across the veil into the dream worlds which are all on earth).
 A similar reference is found in Polish mythology which mentions Fire Flowers in much of their folklore.
 The ritual of the Vesta is a distinct Fire Flower rite and is a shamanic ritual in origin.
 The rite of the Fire Flower wasn’t a game or a celebration, but a real shamanic initiation which could last five to twenty years.